Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 We have a lot of jobs, but not enough workers to fill them.
 If every unemployed person in the country found a job, we would still have 3 million open jobs.

 The U.S. Chamber is capturing the trends on job openings, labor force participation, quit rates, and more, for a quick understanding of the state of the workforce in our America Works Data Center.
 Read on for an analysis of the state of the workforce on the national level.

 At the height of the pandemic, more than 120,000 businesses temporarily closed, and more than 30 million U.S. workers were unemployed.
 Since then, job openings have steadily increased since January 2020, while unemployment has slowly declined.

 Understanding the Gap

-Right now, the labor force participation rate is 62.6%, down from 63.4% in February 2020.
-It’s clear that able workers are being overlooked or sitting on the sidelines.
-But there’s not just one reason that workers are sitting out, but several factors have come together to cause the ongoing shortage.
+Right now, the labor force participation rate is 62.8%, down from 63.4% in February 2020 and 67.2% in January 2001.
+There's not just one reason that workers are sitting out, but several factors have come together to cause the ongoing shortage.
 The factors detailed in the next section have all contributed to a labor shortage.